On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Coxeter Groups and Hyperbolic Geometry

+Let $(\Phi, \Delta)$ be a based root system in a Lorentzian $(n+1)$-space $(V,B)$.
+To simplify the arguments and definitions we always assume from now on that $\Span(\Delta)=V$ and that~$W$ is an irreducible Coxeter group.
+Therefore $(\Phi, \Delta)$ is infinite and is a based root system.
+For more details, see~\cite{Dy12,HoLaRi12,DyHoRi13}.

-The norm of any injective sequence of roots goes to infinity, so $\Phi$ does not have accumulation points (see~\cite[Theorem 2.7]{HoLaRi12}).
+For an arbitrary norm on the vector space $V$, the norm of any injective sequence of roots goes to infinity, so $\Phi$ does not have accumulation points (see~\cite[Theorem 2.7]{HoLaRi12}).
 We rather look at accumulation points of the directions of the roots.
-In order to do this, we will cut those directions by {\em an hyperplane transverse to $\Phi^+$}, i.e. an affine hyperplane that intersects all the directions of the roots.
-So we get points that are representatives of those directions, see for instance~\ref{fig:dihed}.
+In order to do this, we will cut those directions by {\em a hyperplane transverse to $\Phi^+$}, i.e. an affine hyperplane that intersects all the directions of the roots; see \cite[\S2.1]{DyHoRi13} for the existence of this affine hyperplane.
+So we obtain points that are representatives of those directions, see for instance Figure~\ref{fig:dihed}.

+In the Lorentzian case there is an explicit natural choice for a transverse cutting hyperplane: the affine hyperplane $\mathcal H$ (from \S\ref{ss:projmodel}), such that $Q\cap\mathcal H$ is a sphere.